WWU-Sumerian-NLP/.github/profile/README.md

 # WWU Sumerian NLP

 ## Purpose
+We build tools to aid in the processing and analysis of ancient Sumerian tablets.

 we have built a no-code dashboard that utilizes our open source libraries to let Assyriologists automate their workflow.